hotdoc/test_hotdoc/markdown_files/yo/lol.md

 Linking to [another subfolder](sub/lol.md)

-this is not a random pepe!
+this is not a "random" pepe!